Command Center

 enabled: true

-Then upgrade the agent with your custom configuration:
+Then upgrade the agent with your custom configuration.
+For CMK, use helm upgrade:

 helm upgrade crusoe-watch-agent crusoe-watch-agent/crusoe-watch-agent --namespace crusoe-system -f values.yaml